windup/rhamt-vscode-extension/README.md

 ## VSCode

-This extension is published [here](https://marketplace.visualstudio.com/items?itemName=redhat.rhamt-vscode-extension) the Microsoft Visual Studio Marketplace.
+This extension is published [here](https://marketplace.visualstudio.com/items?itemName=redhat.rhamt-vscode-extension) in the Microsoft Visual Studio Marketplace.

 To add this extension to a VSCode installation, open VSCode, navigate to the Extensions Marketplace View, and search using the keyword `'rhamt'`.